shoshana-levitt/AIE2-demo-day/chainlit.md

-# AI Makerspace Demo Day - Prepr
+# ProPrepPal

-Welcome to Prepr your personal preparation assistant.
-I can help you prepare for a conference, a meeting or an interview...
+## Welcome to ProPrepPal your personal preparation assistant

+## I can help you prepare for a conference, a meeting or an interview

 How can I help you today?